Hünkar Beğendi is an absolute classic of Ottoman cuisine.

 - As always, calorie count is a rough guideline and depends on various factors.

 And that’s how we make Hünkar Beğendi – a dish that was the Sultan’s Delight!
-If you are serving this dish to friends who like lamb, it is sure to be a winner and it’s guaranteed to impress.

 - This Hünkar Beğendi recipe features in the Meat & Seafood section of our dedicated page of recipes from around Turkey.